CALMATTERS EXPLAINERS ARE PRESENTED BY

 Many Republicans, President Donald Trump most vocal among them, say more remote voting will favor Democrats and serve as a Trojan Horse for fraudsters.
-There isn’t much evidence to back up either claim — more on that below.
+The president has gone so far as to float the idea of delaying the election until more in-person voting is allowed.
+He’s also opposed to sending more money toward the Postal Service lest that funding be used to help states like California send a ballot to every active, registered voter.
+The president doesn’t have the authority to postpone the election and there isn’t much evidence to back up his various claims — more on that below.
 But it’s turned the logistically complicated question of how to hold an election during a public health crisis into an even more complicated, politically charged one.

 Democratic Gov. Gavin Newsom has been sued over his executive orders to reshape the coming elections, as the Legislature works to iron out the details.
 Voting rights groups want to ensure that some in-person voting options remain, but county election regulators say they’re short on time as they scramble to find enough poll workers and socially distance-able event spaces to hold this very different kind of election.

-Can the state pull it off?
+Can California pull off a (mostly) all-mail election ?
 Santa Barbara County registrar Joe Holland, president of the organization representing election officials in California, pauses before answering: